djangocon/2023.djangocon.us/pull_request_template.md

 ## Related Issue

 <!-- If this PR is related to an issue, provide the issue number or a brief description -->

-## Checklist

-- [ ] I have applied the "blog" label to this pull request.
-- [ ] I have tested the changes locally.
-- [ ] I have reviewed the code changes.
-- [ ] I have updated the documentation, if necessary.
-- [ ] I have added appropriate tests, if applicable.